Gregor-Doehnert/github-demo/README.md

 # github-demo
-a simple demo to learn to manage git and github
+a simple demo to learn managing git and github